rjb16/rjb16/README.md

 ## I'm a Software Developer
 - Software Engineer at Relaymed
 - 🔭 Graduate of CodeClan Edinburgh's software development course
-- ⚡ Fun fact: Love going to the gym and drinking coffee

 ### Connect with me